-Time stamps on files are not exact on all birds, especially AO-27 which came into view before it is activated for voice operation.
+Time stamps on files are not exact on all birds.
 One minute loss of signal occurs when the antenna hits the south stop and must turn around 360 degrees.

 Recordings are not made every day and may not be posted for some time after the pass if they are.
 For now they are posted as often as possible.